dreamstime_xs_8864450

 “We did not arrive to this decision lightly.
 This regretful action follows thorough consideration of ILWU Local 514’s continued intransigence and their provocative decision to proceed with another strike notice, despite being found to have been bargaining in bad faith on three occasions.”

-While the ILWU’s Longshore Locals have agreed a new collective agreement, after the expiration of the previous contract on March 31, 2023, the Local 514 Ship & Dock Foremen has yet to agree a new deal.
+While the ILWU’s Longshore Locals have agreed a new collective agreement, after the expiration of the previous contract on 31 March 2023, the Local 514 Ship & Dock Foremen has yet to agree a new deal.

-Over on the east coast, the port of Montreal’s Termont-operated terminals currently remain closed after an “unlimited” strike began yesterday, triggering the employers to threaten job cuts.
+Over on the east coast, the port of Montreal’s Termont-operated terminals remain closed after an “unlimited” strike began yesterday, triggering the employers to threaten job cuts.

-The MEA has been affected by a drop in volume at the Port of Montréal for several months already, forcing it to make some cuts within the organisation.
+The MEA has been affected by a drop in volume at the port of Montréal for several months already, forcing it to make some cuts within the organisation.
 It continues to regularly review its situation.
 Difficult but necessary decisions may have to be made to cope with the many impacts of this new strike.”

-Urging the government to intervene, it also noted: “The MEA cannot grant the Union’s demand to change work hours without formal negotiations.
+Urging the government to intervene, it also noted: “The MEA cannot grant the union’s demand to change work hours without formal negotiations.
 The schedules used on the different docks – shift and relay – called into question by the union in recent days, are enshrined in the collective agreement in force and cannot be used as a bargaining chip for a strike targeting a single operator, as is the case today.”

 Meanwhile, the shadow of a US east and Gulf coast port strike in January is looming, with forwarders and shippers starting to look at their options – again.